fmalina/revisions-blocl/activism/theeuro.md

 Lowering interest rates leads to a lower exchange rate, making exports more competitive and discouraging imports.

-Markets on their own don’t ensure full employment or financial and economic stability.
+Markets on their own don't ensure full employment or financial and economic stability.

 Today, except among a lunatic fringe, the question is not whether there should